Mosaic: Composite Projection Pruning for Resource-efficient LLMs: Related Work

-\textbf{Combining Unstructured and Structured Pruning for LLMs:} Structured pruning of sparse models created by unstructured pruning has been explored for CNNs to make sparse models run on general-purpose hardware without the need for accelerators~\cite{ECCLES202443, reconvene}.
-They create small and fast sparse models. \system{} is proposed to synergistically combine both pruning methods for LLMs and apply them at the granularity of projections rather than layers or blocks for the first time, referred to as \textit{composite projection pruning}.
+\bailey{\textit{Combining Unstructured and Structured Pruning for LLMs:}} Structured pruning of sparse models created by unstructured pruning has been explored for CNNs to make sparse models run on general-purpose hardware without the need for accelerators~\cite{reconvene, ECCLES202443}.
+They create small and fast sparse models. \system{} is proposed to synergistically combine both pruning methods for LLMs and apply them at the granularity of projections rather than layers or blocks for the first time, referred to as \textit{composite projection pruning}. \bailey{While existing work has explored composite pruning primarily in the context of CNNs~\cite{reconvene, ECCLES202443}, \system{} extends this approach to LLMs by targeting projection components unique to their architecture.}